 1200 Getty Center Dr. (for GPS use N. Sepulveda Blvd. and Getty Center Dr.), Los Angeles, CA 90049

 When you visit the Getty, you have the opportunity to view amazing art pieces as well as the opportunity to get a view of Los Angeles you don’t often see.
 But for many, spending time in The Getty’s Gardens is just as important as spending time in the galleries.
 You’ll find a Cactus Garden that also provides great views of Los Angeles, two sculpture gardens, and the Central Garden.
 The Central Garden is “an evolving work of art, designed to change with the seasons.”
 The 134,000-square foot Central Garden features foliage and materials “selected to accentuate the interplay of light, color, and reflection.
 More than 500 varieties of plant material are used in the landscaping.”
 The Getty is open 10:00 am to 5:30 pm each day; 10:00 am to 9:00 pm on Saturdays; and closed on Mondays.
 Admission is free; parking is $20.
+At this time, The Getty Center remains closed.

 S. Mark Taper Life Science Botanical Garden